SI669-internal/hw2-hello-starter/README.md

 ### Submitting your work
 If you are only doing the main part of the assignment, you just need to submit a screen shot image (e.g., png or jpeg) to Canvas (via the HW2 assignment).
 If you are doing the Extra Credit, you only need to submit a link to an online screencast video showing your app in action.

-In both cases, be sure to commit and push your changes
+In both cases, be sure to commit and push your changes to the repo that was created for you before the deadline for full credit.